 The Teachings of Scripture Have Never Been Lost

-Despite Professor Ehrman’s claims that the Bible is riddled with discrepancies and contradictions, the evidence for the reliability and trustworthiness of our King James Bible is astonishing.
-The thousands of manuscripts in Greek, thousands more in Latin copies, versions in Syriac, Coptic, German etc., and the quotations from the bible in the writings of the early church leaders, all proclaim that the King James Bible is indeed the preserved word of God, and that the whole of Judaism and Christianity have been built on copies of copies of the autographs.
+Despite Professor Ehrman’s claims that the Bible is riddled with discrepancies and contradictions, the evidence for the reliability and trustworthiness of our Bible is astonishing.
+The thousands of manuscripts in Greek, thousands more in Latin copies, versions in Syriac, Coptic, German etc., and the quotations from the bible in the writings of the early church leaders, all proclaim that the Bible is indeed the preserved word of God, and that the whole of Judaism and Christianity have been built on copies of copies of the autographs.
 Add to this the resulting rapid spread of Christianity across the Roman empire and further, and the archaeological findings which give support to the Bible, the absence of autographs and presence of discrepancies (some real, some perceived, some misrepresented) in the texts and versions becomes a non-issue.
 I have dealt with the discrepancies in another article.

 “Jesus, Interrupted: Revealing the Hidden Contradictions in the Bible (and Why We Don’t Know About Them)” 2010, by Bart Ehrman, publ.
 HarperCollins Publishers, NY.